Launch Date Announced 🚀 The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 There is some “art” that I like.
 A lot that I don’t.
 I don’t know if the “artist” is talented or not, most of the time.
 I am, however, in awe of those who have the talent to capture realistic depictions.
 They are, perhaps, more in the illustrator category than artist but those, like Frank Cho for instance, engender envious feelings in me.
 I can see.
 And I can draw.
 I just can’t put the two together.
 There are connections missing in my thinkmeat somewhere.
 Many, many connections.

-Guybrush Threepwood 3 days ago
+Guybrush Threepwood about 1 month ago

 TBH the old lady is slowly becoming insufferable, with her toxic positivity.